Notice

 Stopping the Profiler

-To stop the heap profiler, execute the following:
+To stop the heap profiler, run a command of the following form:

 ceph tell {daemon-type}.{daemon-id} heap stop_profiler